 The Organization reports its receivables at the amount it expects to collect.
-Management provides for probable uncollectible amounts through a charge to bad debt expense and a credit to the allowance for doubtful accounts based on its assessment of the current status of individual amounts.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the allowance for doubtful accounts and a credit to receivables.
-At June 30, 2023, and 2022 accounts receivable balances were \$277,016 and \$415,049, respectively.
-At June 30, 2023, and 2022 there was no allowance for doubtful accounts recorded.
+Management provides for probable uncollectible amounts through a charge to bad debt expense and a credit to the allowance for credit losses accounts based on its assessment of the current status of individual amounts.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the credit losses account and a credit to receivables.
+At June 30, 2024, 2023, and 2022, accounts receivable balances were \$239,397, \$277,016, and \$415,019, respectively.
+At June 30, 2024, 2023, and 2022, there was no allowance for credit losses recorded.